-- Nigh-Invulnerability: If he's serious, he's solid enough to receive little injury even from being punched out a window.
+- Nigh-Invulnerability: If he's serious, he's solid enough to receive little injury even from being punched out through a window of the second floor of a building.
 Though, this doesn't cover the ensuing Heroic RROD.

 - Not So Invincible After All: Despite being a fighter potent enough to wipe the floor with Natsuki (at the beginning), the outcome of the fight turns around once she endures the beatdown and sickness catches up to him.

 - Parental Abandonment: He has been raised by his grandfather, and is known to live alone now that the old man died.